Skip to content

 5. Wonder Weeks — Best for Understanding Developmental Leaps

 Wonder Weeks tracks developmental leaps — the neurological growth spurts that drive sleep regressions.
-Available as a $4.99 one-time purchase.
+Free to download, with leap guides sold as in-app purchases ranging from $1.99 to $34.99 depending on the term.
 Pairs well with a sleep tracker like SleepSpot.
 See sleep regressions guide.

 Platform: iOS, Android